Will Macy’s Build a Herald Square Skyscraper?

 Reporting by David Stone

-Taking into account the building already filling 34th Street between 7th Avenue and Broadway, Macy’s skyscraper may challenge the rooftop of the Empire State Building.
+Taking into account the building already filling an entire block along 34th Street between 7th Avenue and Broadway, Macy’s skyscraper may challenge the rooftop of the Empire State Building.

 That icon’s just a little over a block away.